Trail Classification and Signage

 – Maps indicating route may not be available

-– No phone service available along most of these routes
+– Usually no phone service for most of the route

-– Many of these routes are rarely travelled, breaking trail will sometimes be required
+– Many of these routes are rarely travelled, breaking trail will often be required

 – Extreme weather conditions possible